bullhorn/rest-api-docs/source/includes/_entity.md

 Gets one or more entities or to-many associations.

-Individual entity records are manifested as resources, where the entity type and ID form the last two parts of the resource path.
+Individual entity records are manifested as resources, where the entity type and id form the last two parts of the resource path.

 Specify the fields to be included in the response using the `fields` request parameters.
 The `id` field is always returned, regardless of the fields requested.
 See for more detail on specifying fields.